Massive Discovery of Low-Dimensional Materials from Universal Computational Strategy: Results

 \subsection{Benchmarking}

 Before using FCDimen to classify dimensionalities, we must first ensure the reliable calculation of FCs.
 Loew \etal have shown that UMLIPs can predict phonon dispersion curves accurately \cite{alexandria}, with MACE \cite{mace1,mace2} and MatterSim \cite{MatterSim} performing the best.
-We therefore adopted these two UMLIPs for benchmarking [see Supplementary Information (SI) for details].
+We therefore adopted these two UMLIPs for benchmarking [see Methods for details].
 Reference FCs were taken from the Phonon database \cite{Togo2015}, which includes phonon properties at the DFT level for $10{,}032$ structures.
 This database was initially built using the PBEsol exchange-correlation functional.
 However, because both machine-learning (ML) models were trained on data based on the PBE functional, a fair comparison required the use of Alexandria's version of the Phonon database that was recalculated using the PBE functional \cite{alexandria}.
-For clean data and better comparisons, we applied the same screening criteria to the database as Ref.~\citenum{FCDimen}.
+For clean data and better comparisons, we applied the same screening criteria to the database as Ref.~\cite{FCDimen}.
+Screening involved the following criteria: (i) enforcing a minimum supercell lattice constant of 5~\AA; (ii) requiring that FCs at half the lattice distance remain below 20\% of the MaxFC to ensure the supercell size was sufficient for force constant (FC) decay; and (iii) filtering out chemically inert noble gases with negligible forces.
+Finally, we restricted our dataset to dynamically stable structures by excluding any materials exhibiting imaginary phonon frequencies (no imaginary phonon frequencies $>0.1$~THz) as determined by either DFT or ML.
 We compared only MaxFC and MinFC, not the entire FC matrix.

-MatterSim predicted FCs accurately, with a root mean squared error (RMSE) of $0.64$~\fcunit for MaxFC and $0.2$~\fcunit for MinFC (Fig.~\ref{fig:benchmark}a).
-MACE was slightly less accurate, with RMSEs of $0.86$ \fcunit and $0.34$ \fcunit (SI Fig.~S1a).
-The FC distributions for ML and DFT are very similar (Fig.~\ref{fig:benchmark}b and SI Fig.~S1b).
-We remark that the RMSEs between PBE and PBESol were even larger, $0.46$~\fcunit for MinFC and $0.99$~\fcunit for MaxFC (SI Fig.~S2a).
+MatterSim predicted FCs accurately, with a root mean squared error (RMSE) of $0.64$~\fcunit for MaxFC and $0.2$~\fcunit for MinFC (Figure~\ref{fig:benchmark}a).
+MACE was slightly less accurate, with RMSEs of $0.86$ \fcunit and $0.34$ \fcunit (Supplementary Information (SI) Figure~S1a).
+The FC distributions for ML and DFT are very similar (Figure~\ref{fig:benchmark}b and SI Figure~S1b).
+We remark that the RMSEs between PBE and PBESol were even larger, $0.46$~\fcunit for MinFC and $0.99$~\fcunit for MaxFC (SI Figure~S2a).
+Note that these correspond to relative errors of $5.5$\% for MaxFC and $9.2$\% for MinFC, which should ensure accurate predictions of the dimensionalities when combining UMLIPs with FCDimen.

-In addition to FCs, we also benchmarked FC-derived quantities, including the phonon frequencies and the FCDimen dimensionality predictions.
-Phonon dispersions and frequencies had already been benchmarked by several UMLIPs, including MatterSim and MACE, which outperformed other UMLIPs \cite{alexandria}.
-Here, looking at the maximum phonon frequencies, both ML models show excellent agreement with DFT, with RMSE of $0.57$ THz for MatterSim (Fig.~\ref{fig:benchmark}c) and $0.76$ THz for MACE (SI Fig.~S1c).